 The American Nursing Association Code of Ethics

-Nursing’s Code of Ethics is the promise that we as R.N.s are doing our best to provide care for our patients and communities.
-We also support each other in the process so all R.N.s can fulfill their ethical and professional obligations.
+Nursing’s Code of Ethics is the promise that we as registered nurses are doing our best to provide care for our patients and communities.
+We also support each other in the process so all RNs can fulfill their ethical and professional obligations.

 The American Nursing Association Scope and Standards of Practice

 The American Nurses Association (ANA) Scope and Standards of Practice identifies levels of performance to characterize, measure and provide guidance for achieving excellence in clinical practice.
-Clear delineation is made for the practice expectations of the R.N. and advanced practice registered nurse (APRN).
-The standards reflect the values and priorities of the profession, based on research and knowledge, and describe the practice by outlining the role expectations all R.N.s must practice.
-Our nursing leadership must follow the ANA Scope and Standards of Practice for Nurse Administrators.
+Clear delineation is made for the practice expectations of the RN and advanced practice registered nurse (APRN).
+The standards reflect the values and priorities of the profession, based on research and knowledge.
+Our nursing leaders follow the ANA Nursing Administration Scope and Standards of Practice.
+These resources are made available to our nursing team through the Welch Medical Library online and/or the Johns Hopkins All Children’s Medical Library on the main campus in St. Petersburg, Florida.
 Our educators follow the Nursing Scope and Standards for Nurses in Professional Development published through ANA by the Association of Nurses in Professional Development.
-All of these resources are made available to our nursing team through the Welch Library and the medical library at the main campus in St. Petersburg.
+This resource is available through the Clinical Education Department.

 Nurses’ Bill of Rights

 Our nurses promote and restore health, prevent illness and protect the children entrusted in our care.
 We work to alleviate the suffering experienced by children, families, groups and communities.
-In doing so, we provide services that maintain respect for human dignity and embrace the uniqueness of each patient and the nature of his or her health problems, without social or economic restrictions.
-We deliver our care in a patient-centered, collaborative approach and recognize the family as a unique member of our health care team.
+In doing so, we provide services that maintain respect for human dignity and embrace the uniqueness of each patient and the nature of their health problems, without social or economic restrictions.
+We deliver our care in a patient- and family-centered, collaborative approach and recognize the family as a unique member of our health care team.